-DOMString containing an URL representing the object given in parameter.
-The URL lifetime is tied to the
+DOMString containing a URL representing the object

-Note: This feature is available in Web Workers.
+Note: This feature is available in Web Workers

-const objectURL = URL.createObjectURL(blob);
+const objectURL = URL.createObjectURL(object)

 Each time you call

 you've already created one for the same object.
 Each of these must be released by

-Browsers will release these automatically when the document is unloaded; however, for optimal performance and memory usage, if there are safe times when you can explicitly unload them, you should do so.
+Browsers will release object URLs automatically when the document is unloaded; however, for optimal performance and memory usage, if there are safe times when you can explicitly unload them, you should do so.

 In older versions of the Media Source specification, attaching a stream to a